cats256/assessment-statistics/README.md

 Below is a Q&A section for my method and my justifications for it

 Note: Just a warning that since I don't have that much of a background in statistics, my explanations may be oversimplified / inaccurate so please excuse any of my mistake and let me know XD.
-If you have any suggestion or question please feel free to hit me up at nhatbui@tamu.edu
+If you have any suggestion or question please feel free to hit me up at nhatbui@tamu.edu.
+Also, found this paper but I don't understand how to implement it https://arxiv.org/pdf/2008.06423.pdf.
+PS: I tried.
+For some reason the order statistics MLE did not produce any superior result to weighted least squares, which is rather suprising

 ### References: